Bathroom Remodel Cost NJ: Complete 2026 Pricing Guide — featured image

 If the full scope exceeds your budget, consider phasing the work.
 Phase 1 might address the shower, plumbing, and waterproofing (the expensive and disruptive work).
 Phase 2 — which you can do later — handles the vanity, flooring, and finishing touches.
 A good contractor can plan the rough work in Phase 1 to accommodate Phase 2 seamlessly.

 Every bathroom is different.
 Online calculators give you ranges — a licensed contractor gives you an actual number based on your specific bathroom, your goals, and what is behind the walls.
-The only way to know what your project will cost is an on-site consultation where we can measure the space, assess existing conditions, and discuss what you want.
+The only way to know what your project will cost is an on-site consultation where we can measure the space, assess existing conditions, discuss finishes, and identify permit or hidden-cost risk before you commit.

 At The5thwall, we provide free, no-obligation estimates for bathroom remodels across Mercer County and Central NJ.
-We work in Lawrence, Princeton, Hamilton, Ewing, Hopewell, West Windsor, Pennington, Robbinsville, Plainsboro, and Trenton.
-We are licensed, insured, and experienced with the specific challenges NJ homes present — from 1950s Lawrence ranches to 2010s West Windsor colonials.
+We work in Lawrence, Princeton, Hamilton, Ewing, Hopewell, West Windsor, Pennington, Robbinsville, Plainsboro, Trenton, and nearby towns.
+We are licensed, insured, and experienced with the specific challenges NJ homes present — from 1950s Lawrence ranches to Princeton colonials, West Windsor primary suites, and Hamilton hall baths that need a full gut.

 A powder room refresh takes 1-2 weeks.
-A standard bathroom remodel with new tile, vanity, and fixtures takes 3-5 weeks.
-A mid-range remodel with walk-in shower conversion and heated floors takes 5-8 weeks.
-Custom master bath projects involving layout changes take 8-14 weeks.
-NJ permit processing adds 1-2 weeks at the start depending on your municipality.
+A basic bathroom remodel with new tile, vanity, and fixtures takes 3-5 weeks.
+A standard full remodel usually takes 4-7 weeks.
+A remodel with a walk-in shower conversion, heated floors, or layout work can take 6-10 weeks.
+Custom primary bath projects involving structural or major plumbing changes can take 8-14+ weeks.
+NJ permit processing can add 1-2 weeks at the start depending on your municipality.

-Yes — any bathroom remodel in New Jersey that involves plumbing, electrical, or structural changes requires permits from your local building department.
-This includes replacing a shower valve, moving a toilet, adding outlets, or changing the layout.
-Cosmetic work like painting, replacing a vanity in the same location without plumbing changes, or swapping hardware does not require permits.
-Permit costs range from $250-$1,200 depending on your municipality.
-A licensed contractor handles all permit applications and inspections.
+Yes — any bathroom remodel in New Jersey that involves plumbing, electrical, structural, or certain ventilation changes requires permits from your local building department.
+This includes replacing a shower valve, moving a toilet, adding outlets, changing the layout, or correcting exhaust fan ducting.
+Cosmetic work like painting, replacing accessories, or swapping a vanity without plumbing changes may not require permits.
+Permit costs often range from $250-$1,200 depending on the municipality and scope.

 A custom tiled walk-in shower in NJ costs $6,000-$15,000 including waterproofing, tile, a glass enclosure, and plumbing work.
 A tub-to-shower conversion costs $5,000-$12,000 because it also includes removing the tub and modifying the drain.
 Adding premium features like a curbless entry, steam system, body jets, or bench adds $3,000-$10,000 to the base cost.
 Frameless glass shower enclosures alone run $1,200-$5,000 depending on size and complexity.